-Defining Total's Strategic Vision
+Defining Total's Strategic Orientations

 The Board meets at least four times a year and whenever circumstances require.
 It also reviews and discusses its own practices annually, and evaluates its own performance at least once every three years.

 Diversity is of Key Importance in the Board’s Composition

 Our Board of Directors places a great deal of importance on its composition and the composition of its Committees.
 In particular, it relies on the work of the Governance & Ethics Committee, which reviews annually and proposes, as circumstances may require, desirable changes to the composition of the Board of Directors and Committees based on the Group's strategy.

 At the end of the Ordinary Shareholders' Meeting of May 29, 2019, the Board of Directors comprises 12 members, including a director representing employee shareholders and a director representing employees.
 The Board includes seven women and five men, four of whom are non-French nationals.
 The proportion of directors of each gender therefore exceeds the 40% threshold in accordance with the provisions of Article L.225-18-1 of the French Commercial Code.